bhudgens/prompts/custom-context.md

+You should always prefer mcp_tools over any other method if they are available

 I've successfully implemented a bulk file reading MCP server that:

 1. Provides a read_files_bulk tool that accepts:
 - An array of file paths to read
-- Optional workingDirectory parameter that defaults to process.cwd()
+- Required workingDirectory parameter that defaults to process.cwd()
 - Optional includeMetadata flag for file stats

 2. Returns formatted results with: